aaron-grau/curic/nontech-readings/javascript.md

 [ECMAScript]: https://en.wikipedia.org/wiki/ECMAScript

 ## Alternatives to JavaScript

 JavaScript, JScript, and ActionScript are all valid implementations of ECMAScript.

 * While it does maintain slight differences with JavaScript, JScript is essentially the same language with a different name to avoid trademark issues.
 However, the difference is so slight that anything written in JavaScript is presumed to run properly in a browser that is built on JScript.
 Microsoft's Internet Explorer is the only browser that uses JScript.

 * ActionScript is much more of an object-oriented language than JavaScript.
 For instance, it makes use of class inheritance, as opposed to JavaScript's prototypal inheritance.
 ActionScript was originally developed by [Macromedia Inc.], which merged into [Adobe Systems].
-It is now associated with development in both [Adobe AIR] and [Adobe Flash], so it's use has rapidly declined since the [Apple and Adobe Flash controversy].
+It is now associated with development in both [Adobe AIR] and [Adobe Flash], so its use has rapidly declined since the [Apple and Adobe Flash controversy].

 [Macromedia Inc.]: https://en.wikipedia.org/wiki/Macromedia
 [Adobe Systems]: https://en.wikipedia.org/wiki/Adobe_Systems